In An Emergency

 What is an emergency?

-• Any situation or condition that jeopardizes a Georgetown University student’s physical or mental health, safety, well-being, or program participation and/or requires the intervention of program staff.
-Such events or occurrences may include, but are not limited to: civil disturbance, natural disaster, severe or prolonged illness or injury requiring hospitalization, disciplinary action, emotional or behavioral disorders, illegal actions (e.g., drug use), absence for program site, etc.
+- Any situation or condition that jeopardizes a Georgetown University student’s physical or mental health, safety, well-being, or program participation and/or requires the intervention of program staff.
+Such events or occurrences may include, but are not limited to: civil disturbance, natural disaster, severe or prolonged illness or injury requiring hospitalization, disciplinary action, emotional or behavioral disorders, illegal actions (e.g., drug use), absence from program site, etc.

 What information should be provided?